Kalmia microphylla (Hook.) A. Heller

 Alpine Laurel, Alpine Bog Laurel, Bog Laurel, Western Bog Laurel, Western Laurel, Swamp Laurel, Western Swamp Laurel

 Kalmia glauca var. microphylla, Kalmia polifolia var. microphylla, Kalmia polifolia subsp. microphylla

 Bloom Time: Summer

-Kalmia microphylla is a short, perennial shrub up to 2 feet (60 cm) tall.
-The leaves are oppositely attached and are not deciduous.
-They are distinctly lanceolate in shape with rolled leaf edges, leathery texture and dark green color.
-Its branches and twigs are fuzzy in early growth and then during maturity become smooth and reddish brown to grayish in color.
-The flowers are pink or purple, bell shaped, held within five fused petals that open in the shape of a cup.
-The fruits are small, green and hard, 5-parted capsules.
+Kalmia microphylla is a perennial shrub that grows up to 2 feet (60 cm) tall.
+Its branches and twigs are fuzzy in early growth and then, during maturity, become smooth and reddish-brown to grayish.
+Leaves are oppositely attached and not deciduous.
+They are distinctly lanceolate in shape with rolled edges, leathery texture, and dark green color.
+Flowers are pink or purple, bell-shaped, held within five fused petals that open in a cup's shape.
+Fruits are small, green, and hard 5-parted capsules.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).